songweige/scDGN/README.md

-# Supervised Adversarial Alignment of Single-Cell RNA-seq Data
+# Supervised Adversarial Alignment of scRNA-seq Data

 The scDGN model aims at reducing dimensionality for scRNA data with a kind taking care of the batch effects under supervised setting using conditional adversarial domain training.